igorcibotarescu/messengerCloneServer/README.md

 java -jar x.jar yourPort

 #Note
-If the port passed as argument is busy the app will automatically assing a free one.
+If the port passed as argument is busy the app will automatically assign a free one.